Longer Exhalations Are an Easy Way to Hack Your Vagus Nerve

 This two-pronged study was conducted by researchers from Vrije Universiteit Brussel in Belgium.
 The first arm of this study found that both slow deep "symmetric" breathing patterns (with an equal ratio of inhaling/exhalation timing) and skewed "vagus nerve" breathing patterns (with a longer exhalation than inhalation) significantly increased HRV.

 The second arm of this study asked one group of participants to perform two minutes of skewed vagus nerve breathing before taking a 30-minute decision-making test.
 The control group watched a video and did not focus on breathing patterns.
 Notably, participants in the group who focused on breathing patterns with longer exhalations for two minutes reported lower levels of stress and provided a significantly higher percentage of correct answers to business-related test questions than controls.
 The authors conclude, "These studies show that brief vagal breathing patterns reliably increase HRV and improve decision-making."

-There are a myriad of different breathing patterns you can use to improve HRV.
+A myriad of breathing patterns can improve HRV.
 That said, based on the latest research, practicing rVNS breathing via longer exhalations for just two minutes appears to be an easy way to hack the vagus nerve and calm one's nervous system.